theramiyer/blog/_posts/2016/2016-08-13-the-so-called-demonic-torrents.md

 Because it minimises the cost of transfer, drastically—because the storage and transfer parts are offloaded to the _peers_!
 Typically, when thousands of users connect to a server to download a certain file, the server gets loaded.
 Also, the network channel size (bandwidth) should be large enough to cater to the users.

-For example, if ten million users were to download 3.5&nbsp;GB worth of Windows Updates from Microsoft, the total transfer would be of about a thirty-five million&nbsp;GB!
+For example, if ten million users were to download 3.5&nbsp;GB worth of Windows Updates from Microsoft, the total transfer would be of about thirty-five million&nbsp;GB!
 If ten thousand servers were available to serve the requests, each server would have to serve 3.5 terabytes!

 What if each user who downloaded the updates could share the transfer load?
 What if I downloaded the updates and could allow my friends' computers to download the updates from my PC?
 Each computer added to this pool would share the load with the others!
 Microsoft has actually planned to use a [peer-to-peer protocol to deliver Windows&nbsp;10 updates](https://www.theverge.com/2015/3/15/8218215/microsoft-windows-10-updates-p2p)!